 The Butterfly of the Week is the Ruby-spotted swallowtail (also known as the Heraclides anchisiades).
-These butterflies are beautiful with black wings, ruby red markings, and a wingspan between 2.5 – 4 inches.
-While Ruby-spotted swallowtails can be found between southern Texas and Paraguay, you’ll also find several in the SOAR-Tropical Butterflies exhibit, which is why it’s our Butterfly of the Week!
-This species has been emerging from its pupa at a great pace, so you’re very likely to see one on your next visit to SOAR!
+These butterflies are beautiful with black wings, ruby red markings and a wingspan between 2.5 and 4 inches.
+While Ruby-spotted swallowtails can be found between southern Texas and Paraguay, you’ll also find a few in the SOAR – Tropical Butterflies exhibit.
 Before you come, get to know the species with some fun facts.

 Fun facts: